 What are our notice requirements? … What must WARN notices say? … What if we don’t give notice?

 Q. I recently relocated my business to California from a foreign country.
 I heard that I am not allowed to smoke in my office.
 Is this true?

 Q. My wife and I run our own business.
 Are we required to obtain workers’ compensation coverage even though we have no employees?

-Q. Are we required to continue to offer our employees benefits while they are out on leave?
+Q. Is our business required to continue to offer health benefits to our employees while they are out on family leave?

 Q. I recently discovered that an employee who handles company money has filed for bankruptcy.
 My concern is that if he was unable to handle his own finances, he may be untrustworthy with company finances.
 Can I discharge this employee?